Skip to main content

 Primary metabolites

-Primary metabolites are components of basic metabolic pathways that are required for life.
+Primary metabolites are components of basic metabolic pathways required for life.
 They are associated with essential cellular functions such as nutrient assimilation, energy production, and growth/development.
-They have a wide species distribution that spans many phyla and frequently more than one kingdom.
 Primary metabolites include the building blocks required to make the four major macromolecules within the body: carbohydrates, lipids, proteins, and nucleic acids (DNA and RNA).

-These are large polymers of the body that are built up from repeating smaller monomer units (Fig. 1.28).
-The monomer units for building the nucleic acids, DNA and RNA, are the nucleotide bases, whereas the monomers for proteins are amino acids, for carbohydrates are sugar residues, and for lipids are fatty acids or acetyl groups.
+Large polymers are made from repeating smaller monomer units (Fig. 1.28).
+The nucleotides are the monomer units for building nucleic acids, DNA, and RNA.
+In contrast, the monomers for proteins are amino acids, carbohydrates are sugar residues, and lipids are fatty acids or acetyl groups.

 http://www.wou.edu/chemistry/files/2017/01/building-blocks-and-macromolecules.png